Ket-Labs/Ket-Labs.github.io/compare.md

 ## Why the price is so low?

 EDS training is a non-profit initiative of Ket Labs.
-We believe those who spend so much time to contribute to science and society deserve help in transition to industry.
+We believe those who spend so much time contributing to science and society deserve help in transition to industry.
 And this help should be as affordable as possible.
 The cost of the program helps us to cover the expenses and working hours without any overhead for profit.

 Some say USA produces too many PhDs.
-At Ket Labs we say, our society did not learn yet how to leverage this great potential!
+At Ket Labs we say, our society have not learnt yet how to leverage this great potential!